Ray743/The-Seeker/Readme.md

   3. FastAPI exposes endpoints under `/api/jobs` for frontend consumption.
 * **Deployment & DevOps**:

-  * Hosted on a **Linux Server** with HTTPS via Apache reverse proxy
+  * Back-end and scrapers Hosted on a **Linux Server** with HTTPS via Apache reverse proxy
   * Uvicorn + pm2 for production process management
-  * Automated scrapers run at 2-minute intervals
+  * Automated scrapers runs at 2-minute intervals 3 times a day
   * CORS handled for local development and production
+  * Front-end hosted on GitHub pages

 ---